Learn the Customs of Your Customer

 Did you know that you or someone you love might be a business analyst?
 It’s true!
 Sure, the words “business analyst” may not be in your title, but it’s entirely possible that you’re already doing business analyst things in your day-to-day job.
 Maybe you’re an admin responsible for adding functionality to your Salesforce instance.
 Or you’re the type of person who sees an opportunity for process improvement, and you can’t help but do something to make things better for your business.
 (Or you actually have “business analyst” in your title and you’re here because the badge piqued your interest.
 Welcome!)

 Whatever brought you here, and whatever your title is, the fact of the matter is that business analyst skills are found in a variety of roles.
 And like any skill set, learning a few pro tips can make a huge difference in how successfully you apply those skills.

 In this badge you learn many things that skilled professional business analysts do to be successful in their projects and in their careers.

 When you’re called upon to improve a business process, one of your biggest challenges is to fully understand what your stakeholders are presently doing and why there’s a need for improvement.
 You have to be a detective, working to ferret out the actual issues that are causing them pain.
 To do that, you need to shine a light on the current state of affairs, and you should do it very early in the project timeline.

-One of the best ways to get a deep understanding of how your customer does things today is to create a business process flow diagram.
+One of the best ways to get a deep understanding of how your customer does things today is to create a business process map.
 This is a visual representation of every step and decision that’s made to complete a process from start to finish.
-Here’s an example of a process that most businesses contend with, and some coworkers have yet to fully grasp—refilling the coffee maker after taking the last cup of coffee.
+It is a great way to engage stakeholders, identify improvements and start the change process.

 It’s OK to start with an incomplete rough draft of the process flow diagram.
 Base your draft on intel you gather from existing documentation and training materials.
 You don’t have to know everything at this point, you just need a frame to build upon later.